SAP-archive/teched2020-DT269/exercises/ex3/README.md

 - Pair ITCM & Kyma runtime.
 - Implement an extensional service by creating a serverless function in Kyma runtime.
-- Extensibility ITCM is provided, demonstrated by an e2e user case.
+- Powerful Extensibility ITCM provided, demonstrated by an e2e user case.